w31rdm4ch1nZ/consensys_bootcamp_2021_final_project/README.md

 ConsenSys Dev Bootcamp 2021 - Final Project repository

-**Problem**:
+##**Problem**:

 - Migration of users from centralized streaming platforms to decentralized platforms for web3 potential realization.
-- Allowing local audivisual content creation economies to coordinate, capture value and retain a network effect / an audience - and ultimately more ways for the audience to engage with the form of ephemeral art forms though their digitization and NFTs-ike access, etc.
+- Allowing local audivisual content creation economies to coordinate, capture value and retain a network effect / an audience - and ultimately more ways for the audience to engage with the form of ephemeral art forms though their digitization and NFTs-like access, etc.

 **Context and motivation**: